Test Harness Integration #

 harness.measure("output_voltage", float(dmm.measure_dc_voltage()))

-# Limit resolved from product YAML, guardband applied, traceability columns populated
+# Limit resolved from part YAML, guardband applied, traceability columns populated

 Comparison with pytest-native #

-Limit resolutionExplicit limits= / product_context=Fixture + marker chain (see Litmus fixtures + Litmus markers)
+Limit resolutionInline low=/high= per measurementExplicit limits= / part_context=Fixture + marker chain (see Litmus fixtures + Litmus markers)

 If you can use pytest-native, prefer it — every feature works out of the box.
-Reach for TestHarness when the embedding environment leaves you no choice.
+If you only need to record results from an external system, use LitmusClient.
+Reach for TestHarness when you need its execution machinery and the embedding environment leaves you no choice.

 See also #